The local server kit includes a few pieces:

 - Ideally, the laptop should also have an ethernet port.
 This isn’t needed for normal operation, but if we need to do any troubleshooting it can be helpful.

-- If you are in an area where cell coverage is really weak, it may be better to leave the serverbox offline – do not connect the router to the cell modem, and turn off mobile data on any phones you are using to record times.
+- If you are in an area where cell coverage is really weak, it may be better to leave the serverbox offline – do not connect the router to the cell modem, and turn off mobile data on any phones you are using to record times as noted above.